Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: General Discussion

 \section{General Discussion}

 This study investigated whether tendon vibration can extend the effect of the pseudo-haptic technique.
-Our results suggest that the inner tendon vibration while lifting a virtual object can extend an applicable motion gain without being noticed by users (XP1) with the similar resolution of pseudo-weight sensation as without vibration (XP2).
+Our results suggest that the inner tendon vibration while lifting a virtual object can extend an applicable motion gain without users detecting visual/physical discrepancy (XP1) with the similar resolution of pseudo-weight perception as without vibration (XP2).
 Our first experiment suggested that an unnoticeable, strict applicable gain was from 0.71 to 1.41 without tendon vibration and 0.74 to 1.53 with inner tendon vibration.
-In addition, the second experiment showed that the JND of pseudo-weight sensation was 0.20 and 0.19 for each condition.
-Here, we could roughly compute that visual motion gain could present at least four levels of weight sensation (by $(1.41-0.71)/0.20$) , and visual motion gain with inner tendon vibration could present at least five levels of weight sensation (by $(1.53-0.74)/0.19$).
-This effect indicates that tendon vibration could increase the number of presentable levels of pseudo-weight sensation.
-In addition, to the best of our knowledge, this study is the first to show the possibility of using tendon vibration as noise on somatosensory information to increase the contribution of visual information on pseudo-haptics sensation.
+This indicates that the tendon vibration extends the range of unnoticeable visual gain by about 13\%.
+In addition, the second experiment showed that the JND of pseudo-weight perception was 0.20 and 0.19 for each condition.
+Here, we could roughly conclude that visual motion gain could present at least four levels of weight perception (by $(1.41-0.71)/0.20$), and visual motion gain with inner tendon vibration could present at least five levels of weight perception (by $(1.53-0.74)/0.19$).
+This effect indicates that tendon vibration could increase the number of presentable levels of pseudo-weight perception.
+However, we would like to note that the JND was investigated around a reference gain of 1.5 and may be different if investigated with different reference gain.
+This should be clarified in future work.
+To the best of our knowledge, this study is the first to show the possibility of using tendon vibration as noise on somatosensory information (specifically, haptic motion cue) to increase the contribution of visual information in the sensory integration processing.